lexytxt/poetryfrom061/messages/eyes-wide-shut.md

 # Eyes wide shut

-I want you to know
-It didn’t start at
-that doctor's office:

-with her eyes wide shut,
-her pupils blackened,
-and her eyebrows raised up.
+It didn’t start at the doctor's: with her eyes wide shut, her pupils blackened, and her eyebrows raised up.

 It started at the
-dazzling casino entrance,
+dazzling entrance,
-where she was shit out of luck.
+where she was
+shit out of luck.

 It started on the
 dirty blackjack table,
-where she spent her last buck.
+where she spent
+her last buck.

 It started in the
 dingy parking lot,
-where she dozed off in his truck.
+where she dozed off
+in his truck.

 But it didn’t start
-at that doctor’s office
+at that the doctor’s
-when her back hit the cold vinyl couch.
+when her back hit
+the cold vinyl couch.